Meet Our Coordinators

 During her time as a graduate student, Lydia had the privilege of teaching for a program called ACE, which targeted students from historically disadvantaged backgrounds, many of whom were first-generation college students.

 Lydia began teaching at De Anza College in 2000.
-While at De Anza, she has served as an English instructor, Honors Program Coordinator, English department co-chair, Academic Senate President, Interim Dean of Language Arts, Interim Associate Vice President of Instruction, and Sankofa Scholars instructor.
+While at De Anza, she has served as an English instructor, Honors Program Coordinator, English department co-chair, Academic Senate President, Interim Dean of Language Arts, Interim Associate Vice President of Instruction, Umoja English instructor, and REACH English instructor.
 She hopes to use the knowledge and experience she has gained in these roles to help Puente students navigate their transition to college and their successful transfer to a 4-year institution.

-Lydia lives with her husband (who also works at De Anza as an academic adviser) and daughter in Sunnyvale and spends her free time playing sports, singing, and reading.
+Lydia lives with her daughter in Sunnyvale and spends her free time playing sports, singing, and reading.

 Liliana Rivera is the counselor and co-coordinator for Puente.

 Lili graduated from Napa Valley College with an associate degree in social and behavioral sciences, and then transferred to the University of California, Davis.
 She received a bachelor's degree in sociology with an emphasis in law and society.
 Lili went on to get her master's degree in counseling with an emphasis in college counseling from San Francisco State University.
 She strongly believes in the saying, “Always a Student,” because as an educator, she believes that we never stop learning nor growing.